 CCCS was established in the Asia Institute in the Faculty of Arts at the beginning of 2013, with a focus on research and engagement.
 The Centre plays a vital role in shaping an Australian approach to the study of contemporary China and serves as a significant source of research-based information on China, Chinese societies and Chinese economies in the 21st century.

-The Centre's mission is to transform our understanding of contemporary China and its place in the world and to identify and nurture the young intellectual, business and political leaders who will guide the Australia-China relationship in coming decades.
+CCCS’s mission is to facilitate high-quality research, teaching and engagement at the University of Melbourne that furthers our understanding of China’s ongoing transformation and the impacts within and beyond China.
 The Centre enhances Australia’s bilateral partnerships with top Chinese universities and acts as a hub for contemporary China studies in Melbourne.

-- To assist with the development and realisation of the University's strategy for an enhanced engagement with China and the Asia-Pacific region
+Objective 3: To provide strategic support to the University by actively assisting with the development and realisation of the Engaging with China Plan 2020-2024 and other strategies aimed at enhanced engagement with China and the Asia-Pacific region.

 In this section you can find details of CCS leadership (Directors and Advisory Board) and team members (researchers, members, associates and honorary fellows)

 Members and Honorary Members of the CCCS Advisory Board